koniweb/molecule/README.md

 - [X] combine extended and normal xyz write
 - [X] extended xyz write also take stored data of atoms in molecule
 - [ ] pwscf read output -- redo the write of coordinates - Final Coordinates
+- [ ] add rewrapping function for atoms outside the box